abmaelrodrigo/tau-intro-selenium-py/README.md

 * Install Python packages directly using `pip`.
 * Run tests directly using `python -m pytest`.

+To solve OpenSSL issue "NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3':"
+* Run `pipenv run pip3 install urllib3==1.26.15`

 ## Repository Branching

 The `master` branch contains the code for the course's starting point.